LogoCentral User Management

 If the specified server is available, "Server verified" appears.

-7Save the changes
+7Save changes

 1 Select "Defaults"